gthmb/jquery-free-transform/README.md

 ##### The SHIFT key

-While scaling, holding down the Shift key will maintain the aspect ratio of the div when scaling was start.
+While scaling, holding down the Shift key will maintain the aspect ratio of the div when the scaling was started.

-While rotating, the shift key cause the rotation to snap to 15 degree increments.
+While rotating, the Shift key causes the rotation to snap to 15 degree increments.

 ##### Chainability